-- SIZE: In terms of dimensions, this lens is just about perfect.
-Of course it isn’t as small as the “pancake” lenses you see for mirrorless cameras, but those lenses sacrifice photo quality by cramping the lens elements together.
+In terms of dimensions, this lens is just about perfect.
+Of course, it isn’t as small as the “pancake” lenses you see for mirrorless cameras, but those lenses sacrifice photo quality by cramping the lens elements together.
 This lens achieves a reasonably small size without that sacrifice!
-This lens fits in a coat pocket with ease, and if you wear cargo pants or a baggier pair of khakis, you can even fit into your pants pocket while your out shooting without it being a major burden.
+This lens fits in a coat pocket with ease, and if you wear cargo pants or a baggier pair of khakis, you can even fit into your pants pocket while you’re out shooting without it being a major burden.

-- BUILD-QUALITY: This is solid.
-It’s not the absolute highest build quality, nor would you expect it to be at $499.
+This is solid.
+It’s not the absolute highest build quality, nor would you expect it to be at its price point.
 The bulk of the body is metal, with plastic on the focus ring and front of the barrel.
 Generally speaking, I have no complaints in this department.

 What I Dislike!

-- CHROMATIC ABERRATION: You’ll probably see some purple fringing along horizons, tree branches, buildings, ect., especially in the corners.
+You will probably see some purple fringing along horizons, tree branches, buildings, etc., especially in the corners.
 Add on a polarizing filter and the fringing can be intensified further.
 From what I’ve found however, I’m able to correct it easily enough in post-processing.

-- NO EXIF DATA: This lens does not communicate electronically with the camera body so there is no exif data transmitted to your digital images.
+This lens does not communicate electronically with the camera body so there is no exif data transmitted to your digital images.
 If you really want to remember the exact settings you used, you better keep some field notes!
 At least this lens has a fixed focal length, so that part of the data is easy to figure out.
 To me, this is not a huge deal.

 The Bottom Line

 For me, the pros far outweigh the cons for the Rokinon 12mm f/2.
 I mainly use this lens for landscapes shot on a tripod where I would manual focus anyway.
 I love the image sharpness, I love the small size, and I also love the price.
-For only $499, it’s a great buy in my opinion, especially if you can grab one on sale.
+It’s a great buy, in my opinion, especially if you can grab one on sale.
 There may be other, better options depending on what format you shoot with, but this lens definitely has the chops to be a go-to ultra-wide angle lens for any photographer.

 The Zeiss might be a bit sharper in the corners at open apertures.
 Chromatic aberration is also less evident.
 However, the Rokinon is one full stop faster (f/2 vs. f/2.8).
 For myself, the enticing part of the Zeiss is the 9 diaphram blades that produce fantastic sunstars!
 The Zeiss also has autofocus which probably a deal-breaker for most photographers.
 If you are budget conscious, I think the Rokinon is still the winner.